Residence Hall Guest Guidelines

 Face Coverings—required in all common spaces

-Face coverings are required everywhere on campus.
+Face coverings are required everywhere on campus—indoors and outdoors—except in an individual’s assigned residence hall room or dwelling.
 Exceptions include while actively eating or drinking, attending to personal hygiene, such as showering, shaving one’s face, or brushing teeth.
 This policy includes wearing a mask while walking from a dwelling to the bathroom, and visiting a dwelling to which you are not assigned.

 There are no accommodations for not wearing a mask, and questions related to accommodation requests should be made to Disability Support Services for students.
 Face coverings are defined as a cloth, face shield, or medical grade mask that fully covers a person’s nose and mouth and is secured to the person’s head.

-Gatherings within residence halls are limited to 2 student guests in addition to residents of the room.
-In common areas, indoors or outdoors where social distancing of 6 ft is not possible, gatherings will be limited to 10 or less.
+Gatherings within residence hall doubles, suites, apartments, or townhomes are limited to 2 student guests in addition to residents of the room.
+As stated in the Residence Hall Guest Guidelines, the 2 student guests must be residents within the same building they are visiting.
+In campus common areas, indoors or outdoors where social distancing of 6 ft is not possible, gatherings will be limited to 10 or less.